tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 Configuration Parameters:

 - `interval`: Time interval in nanoseconds after which the window closes.
 - `emit_empty_windows` - By default, time based windows will only emit, if events arrived.
-By configuring `emit_empty_windows` as `true` this window will emit every `interval`, regardless if events arrived or not.
+By configuring `emit_empty_windows` as `true` this window will emit every `interval` for groups it has already seen, regardless if events arrived within `interval` or not.

 !!! warning
     If you use a window with `emit_empty_windows` in a `group by` query and the cardinality is likely huge, consider using `max_groups` and `eviction_period` to avoid runaway memory growth such a window will one event per interval and group for which we've seen events before.

+#### Windowing Semantics

+A select query using one or more windows is generating _new_ synthetic events, aggregated from the events feeded into it.
+Even if a window only consists of a single event, it needs to be considered a new event.
+The shape of the new event is determined by the [`select`](#select-queries) _Target Expression_.
+Those new events will have an empty metadata and the [origin uri](tremor-script/stdlib/tremor/origin.md) is pointing to the windowed [`select`](#select-queries) query.

 ##### Grammar
 > ![window definition grammar](grammar/diagram/DefineWindowDefn.png)

 See also [Additional Grammar Rules](#additional-grammar-rules).

 ##### Examples

 For example a 15 second tumbling window based on the event ingest timestamp can be defined as follows